eopeter/flutter_dtmf/README.md

 # flutter_dtmf

 Generates DTFM Tones for Flutter Application.
-You can change the Sampling Rate to get a different output for iOS.
+This can be used in VOIP applications or other applications that need to generate DTMF Tones.

 ## Usage